-Student who wish to notify the university that their name, address, or phone either is displaying incorrectly (due to clerical error) or has recently changed is responsible for having this information corrected as soon as possible.
+Students who wish to notify the university that their name, address, or phone is either displaying incorrectly (due to clerical error) or has recently changed is responsible for having this information corrected as soon as possible.
 Please utilize the following procedure to ensure the correctness of this information:

-- 1. Navigate to the Office of Academic Services and Registrar's page (either via direct link navigation or by utilizing the "Search" feature in the upper right corner of the home page) - 2.
+- 1. Navigate to the Office of the Registrar's page (either via direct link navigation or by utilizing the "Search" feature in the upper right corner of the home page) - 2.
 Select the "Forms & Waivers" button in the navigation pane - 3.
-Download the "Change of Name, Address, or Phone Number" form and submit to the Office of Academic Services and Registrar - 4.
+Download the "Change of Name, Address, or Phone Number" form and submit to the Office of the Registrar - 4.
 Alternatively, some information can also be changed by logging in to your Banner account and updating the appropriate information under the "Personal Information" tab.